yucoder14/myterminal/notes.md

 - [ ] How do I set up a project in order for CMake to work?

 # Scrolling
-- [ ] How can I do dynamic scrolling with growing number of things to draw?
+- [x] How can I do dynamic scrolling with growing number of things to draw? → I handled this by using two dimensional vector

 # Create a Custom Canvas with a Caret
 wxPaintDC - used to draw shapes and text
 - [x] How do I draw letters on the canvas?
+- [x] wxUniChar was an important element of the puzzle.
 - [x] How do I set the font?
 - [x] How do I create a canvas
 - [ ] Rich font?